AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-There are numerous issues with the above test.
-Let's highlight two of them:
+There are several issues with the test above.
+Let’s highlight 2 of them:

-1. As described above, the "then" is shallow, because we cannot assume anything about the input.
-Thus, we end up with an assertion on "correct average rating", which is unclear.
-We always want to return correct results, don't we?
+1. As mentioned earlier, the “then” section is shallow because we can’t make assumptions about the input.
+As a result, we end up with an assertion on “correct average rating,” which is unclear — we always want to yield correct results, don’t we?
-2. To understand where the final `4.5` comes from, we have to jump to the shared test data.
-What is more, we have to analyze it thoroughly to find all the ratings for movie with ID `111`, as they are not defined on the test level.
+1. To understand where the final value `4.5` comes from, we have to examine the shared test data.
+Moreover, we need to analyze it thoroughly to find all the ratings for the movie with ID `111`, since they aren’t defined at the test level.

 ### Problem 3: Creating new test cases

-The thing that will eventually drive your team up the wall is the ability to create new test cases.
+What will eventually drive your team up the wall is the process of creating new test cases.

-Let's say that your team is developing a new feature, which will mark some ratings as originating from [review bombing](https://en.wikipedia.org/wiki/Review_bomb).
-For simplicity, let's assume that you just had to add a simple boolean flag `isReviewBomb` to the `MovieRating` model, which is `false` by default.
-Of course, to properly verify that business logic depending on it, you have to add new test cases, which also means new test data.
-Because a shared "given" is used, you may either edit existing instances, or add new ones to the list.
-Now, this is the moment when the frustration begins.
+Let’s say your team is developing a new feature to mark some ratings as originating from [review bombing](https://en.wikipedia.org/wiki/Review_bomb).
+For simplicity, assume you just need to add a simple boolean flag, `isReviewBomb`, to the `MovieRating` model, which defaults to `false`.

+Of course, to properly verify any business logic that depends on this flag, you need to add new test cases — which also means adding new test data.
+Because a shared “given” is used, you might either edit existing instances or add new ones to the shared list.
+And this is where the frustration begins.
 Imagine the following scenario:

-1. You add a new `MovieRating` instance to the list and write a new test, and you run the whole test suite.
+1. You add a new `MovieRating` instance to the list and write a new test, then run the entire test suite.

    [//]: # (@formatter:off)